ga-wdi-lessons/rails-api/readme.md

 end
 ```

-If we successfully save the @artist...
+If we successfully save the `@artist`...
-* When the requested format is "html", we redirect to the show page for the @artist.
+* When the requested format is "html", we redirect to the show page for the `@artist`
-* When the requested format is "json", we return the @artist as JSON, with an HTTP status of "201 Created".
+* When the requested format is "json", we return the `@artist` as JSON, with an HTTP status of "201 Created"

 If save fails...
-* When the requested format is "html", we render the :new page to show the human the error of their ways.
+* When the requested format is "html", we render the `:new` page to show the human the error of their ways
-* When the requested format is "json", we return the error as JSON and inform the requesting computer that we have an "unprocessable_entity".
+* When the requested format is "json", we return the error as JSON and inform the requesting computer that we have an `unprocessable_entity`.
 Trust me, they'll understand.

 ### Testing Artists#create